The Time is Fulfilled

 Jesus was pointing to a timeline that had been revealed to the Prophet Daniel in the sixth century BC.
 Daniel was told, "From the issuing of the command to restore and rebuild Jerusalem until an anointed one, a prince arrives, there will be a period of seven weeks and sixty-two weeks.
 It will again be built, with plaza and moat, but in distressful times" (Daniel 9:25).

 This is part of the prophecy known as 'Daniel's seventy weeks'.
 It was given in about 540 BC, at a time when the people of Israel were captives in Babylon, and Jerusalem was a burnt-out ruin.
 The word translated 'weeks' is literally 'sevens'.
-Although it most often referred to weeks of seven days, it could also refer to units of seven years, known correctly as heptads, as in Leviticus 25:8.
+Although it most often referred to weeks of seven days, it could also refer to units of seven years, also known as heptads, as in Leviticus 25:8.
 So Daniel was told there would be a total of 69 heptads, or 483 years, until the coming of the Messiah, the anointed one.
 However the timeline would not start immediately.
 The starting point would be marked by the issuing of a decree to rebuild Jerusalem.
 The Jews would have to take note of such a decree when it was issued, and then start counting.

 That sounds simple enough.
-So did the Jews not then know exactly when their Messiah would arrive?
+So did the Jews not know exactly when their Messiah would arrive?
 In practice such prophetic clues are not always as simple as they first appear.
-Over the next 100 years or so, there were in fact three decrees relating to the rebuilding of Jerusalem or its temple.
+Over the next 100 years or so, there were in fact three decrees relating to the rebuilding of Jerusalem or its temple:

 1) In 539 BC, Cyrus the Persian conquered the Babylonian Empire, and in the first year of his reign over Babylon he issued a decree allowing the Jews to return to Jerusalem to rebuild the temple, if they wished to (2 Chronicles 36:23, Ezra 1:2-4).
 If this is the promised decree, then Messiah should have appeared 483 years after 539 BC, that is in 56 BC.
 But it is noteworthy that Cyrus' decree related to the rebuilding of the temple, not of the city.
 This same decree was later reaffirmed in 520 BC by Darius I (Ezra 6:1, 6-12).
-Darius did not change or add to it.

 3) Although Ezra helped to re-establish the temple worship system, he made little if any progress in rebuilding the city wall.
 In his twentieth year (445-444 BC), Artaxerxes I issued a further decree to Nehemiah.
 This specifically related to the rebuilding of the city walls and gates (Nehemiah 2:1-8).
-483 years after 444 BC takes us to 40 AD, ten years after Jesus began his ministry, and seven years after his death and resurrection.
+483 years after 444 BC takes us to 40 AD, about thirteen or fourteen years after Jesus began his ministry, and seven years after his death and resurrection.
 However, some scholars argue that a Jewish year should be accounted as 360 days.
 According to that accounting, 483 years is 173,880 days, which is 476 years of 365 days each.
 That would take us to 33 AD, the year that Jesus died.
 In reality, although the Jews may have accounted for years as twelve months of 30 days, they also added intercalary months at regular intervals to adjust for the difference between lunar and solar years.
 Otherwise their calendar would have progressed forwards through the solar calendar, and not stayed in sync with the seasons.

 Conclusion

 3) Although Ezra helped to re-establish the temple worship system, he made little if any progress in rebuilding the city wall.
 In his twentieth year (445-444 BC), Artaxerxes I issued a further decree to Nehemiah.
 This specifically related to the rebuilding of the city walls and gates (Nehemiah 2:1-8).
-483 years after 444 BC takes us to 40 AD, ten years after Jesus began his ministry, and seven years after his death and resurrection.
+483 years after 444 BC takes us to 40 AD, about thirteen or fourteen years after Jesus began his ministry, and seven years after his death and resurrection.
 However, some scholars argue that a Jewish year should be accounted as 360 days.
 According to that accounting, 483 years is 173,880 days, which is 476 years of 365 days each.
 That would take us to 33 AD, the year that Jesus died.
 In reality, although the Jews may have accounted for years as twelve months of 30 days, they also added intercalary months at regular intervals to adjust for the difference between lunar and solar years.
 Otherwise their calendar would have progressed forwards through the solar calendar, and not stayed in sync with the seasons.

 Conclusion